Bronwyn Trotter grew up with four older males so the television viewing choice in the '50s and '60s was westerns and war films.

 About the author

 Bronwyn Trotter was born in Taree, one of a family of six.
-They lived in Tuncurry where her father was a professional fisherman and moved to Orange in the Central West when Bronwyn was five.
+They lived in Tuncurry where her father was a professional fisherman and moved to Orange in the Central West when Bronwyn was in year five.

 Bronwyn met her husband after finishing school and their two sons were born at Orange.
 The family returned to the area, to Tuncurry, when her youngest was nine months old.
 He is now 45.